raoulg/surfcontroller/README.md

 These commands all installs the `surfcontroller` command.

-## 🔑 First-time Setup
+## 🔑 First-time Setup of tokens

-You can find the documentation for the API hier: [API Documentation](https://servicedesk.surf.nl/wiki/display/WIKI/SRC+API)
+You can find the SURF API documentation here: [API Documentation](https://servicedesk.surf.nl/wiki/display/WIKI/SRC+API)

 On your [profile](https://portal.live.surfresearchcloud.nl/profile) you can create your own API token.